d3v-null/Zendesk-Ticket-Viewer/README.md

 python setup.py install
 ```

-Note: you may need to use the additional flag `--user` if you get a permission error.
+Note: you may need to `pip install . --user` if you get a permission error.

 Replace `install` with  `develop` instead of install if you would like make changes to this module that will be take affect right away.